clach04/pypub/Readme.md

     $ pip install pypub

-Pypub is currently only compatible with Python 2.
+Pypub is compatible with Python 2.7+ and known to work with Python 3.10.

 # Quickstart #